stuburger/yafl/packages/docs/docs/form.md

 sidebar_label: <Form />
 ---

-The `<Form />` component contains all the state that tracks what's going on in your form.
+The `<Form>` component contains all the state that tracks what's going on in your form.
 This state includes things like whether or not a field `isDirty` or has been `touched` and serves as a state Provider to other Yafl components.
-All other Yafl components *have* to be rendered inside the `<Form />`.
+All other Yafl components *have* to be rendered inside the `<Form>`.
 For example, attempting to render a Field outside of a Form will cause an error to be thrown.

 ## Props